alex002/Warcraft_PekingU/AJR_comments.md

 Major revision.

+This article describes a scoring system for diagnosing optic nerve glioma in NF1 patients from MRI orbit scans.
+I found the topic is of interests to the readers of this journal and this research is meaningful.
+The article is generally in a good shape except some grammar errors throughout the paper.
+Some details of the scoring system are not clear, and I wish the authors could elaborate:

-1. Some machine learning algorithms, such as random forest, gradient boosting, and neural network, are also good at classifying data, especially for complicated problems.
-What are the benefits of using this scoring system comparing to the use of ML classifiers?
+1. Some machine learning algorithms, such as random forest, gradient boosting, and neural network, are also good at classifying data.
+What are the benefits of using scoring system comparing to the use of computer classifiers?

-2. The scoring system is derived based on a sample of the whole population.
-In this case, the scoring system may overfit to this sample data and not perform well when being used to analysis other data points in the population.
-Cross-validation analysis is desired to avoid this over-estimation.
-An example would be separating the patient data into two groups, one to develope the scoring system/classifier, the other groups to evaluate the performance of the scoring system developed from first group.
-This process can be done repeatedly or iteratively until a best scoring system is obtained.
-Please discuss the cross-validation analysis of this scoring system.
-If it is not required, please justify. <Please discuss the cross-validation analysis of this scoring system.>
+2. What are collinearities of any two metrics in the scoring system.

 Regarding the score metrics for optic nerve diameter:
-3. Do authors expect the user to measure and determine the SD?
-If so, how would user get a reliable measurement of SD; If not, I would suggest simply use an absolute diameter value instead of the SD to determine the score.
+3. Do users need to measure and determine the SD?
+If so, how would user get a reliable measurement of SD; If not, then an absolute diameter value may be better than SD.

-4. For diameter >= mean diameter +- 1 SD, what is the rational for using a score value of 2.5?
-Given that no other metric have a 0.5 score.
+4. For diameter >= mean diameter + 1 SD, what is the rational for using a score of 2.5?
+Is the score value for each metric also determined by the ROC curve?

+5. How the metrics are determined?
+Based on table 1, the differences in the max diameter among three groups are quite large, what are the rationals of using 1 SD and 2 SD?

-5. Will the optic nerve diameter differ among patients with different genders, or at different ages?
-In another word, will the score metric be adjusted for different genders and ages?
+6. Will the optic nerve diameter differ among patients at different ages?
+In another word, do we need to adjust the score metrics for different groups of patients?

 Regarding the score metrics for optic nerve tortuosity:
-6. Can the first four metrics be observed at the same time (interruption w/ retun, interruption w/ return, lack of congruity, and axial deviation)?
+7. Can the first four metrics be observed at the same time (interruption w/ retun, interruption w/ return, lack of congruity, and axial deviation)?

-Given the scoring system, if the optic nerve diameter is less than 2 SD from the mean, the total score will be less than 8 (OPG) even though optic nerve tortuosity is 5.
-On the other hand, if the optic nerve diameter is >= 2 SD from the mean, the total score will be large than 5, which is suggestive of OPG.

-Please provide the statistics (e.g. mean, std, range) of the scores for NF1 patients w/o OPG, NF1 patients w/ OPG, and control.
+8. Please provide the statistics (e.g. mean, std, range) of the scores for NF1 patients w/o OPG, NF1 patients w/ OPG, and control.

+9. It is not clear where and how ROC curve was used.
+Please clarify.

+10. The scoring system is heavy affected by the diameter size.
+A >= 2 SD diameter is either "suggestive of OPG" or "OPG", while >= 1 SD can not be in the category of "OPG".
+How much performance does the scoring system gain by including the optic nerve tortuosity information?
+Based on table 1, the classification seems to be straightforward with only the diameter information.

+Minor comments:
+11. I would suggest to put a upper bound for the diameter metric.
+For example, >= Mean + 1 SD and < Mean + 2 SD be assigned with a score of 2.5